-- 2. Put a Washer next to the Bolt head, then insert the Bolt just through the elongated Bolt Hole near the bottom of the Ladder. - 3.
+- 2. Put a Washer next to the Bolt head, then insert the Bolt just through the elongated hole near the bottom of the Ladder. - 3.
 Put the Spacer into position between the Ladder and the back of the Post. - 4.
 Push the Bolt through the Spacer and then through the back of the Post. - 5.
 Take the second Washer and the Nut and install them on the end of the Bolt; secure the Nut. - 6.
-Perform the same procedure to secure the other three Ladders on the Lift.

-Note: Do not securely tighten the Top Nut at the top of the Top Cap at this point.
+Perform the same procedure to secure the other three Ladders on the Lift. - Note: Do not securely tighten the Top Nut at the top of the Top Cap at this point.
 The Top Nut and the Stop Nut will be used later to make sure the Lift is level.
-They can be securely tightened after you do the final leveling of the Lift; refer to Final Leveling for additional information.
+They can be securely tightened after you do the final leveling of the Lift; refer to Final Leveling for additional information. - Make sure that all four Ladders are correctly installed and secured.
+If not, the Lift may not be able to hold a vehicle, which is a danger to anyone under the vehicle or around it.